wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 and caribou are known locally to travel between islands by walking over the ice.
 We restricted our GPS data to the ice-free period of the year (April 1 - December 31) <!--confirm dates
---> and we identified three adult female caribou that collectively had 86 swimming events over three years (Figure 2).
+--> and we identified 12 adult female caribou that collectively had XX swimming events over three years (Figure 2).
 In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported observing caribou swimming between islands on numerous occasions.